miya0001/slider-api/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin delivers the articles in custom post types as json api for image slide shaw.
+This plugin creates a slide show image uploader and provides json api, which includes image src, link url and alt infos.
+Concentrate on your javascript!

 == Description ==

-* This plugin delivers the articles in custom post types as json api for image slide shaw.
+This plugin creates a slide show image uploader and provides json api, which includes image src, link url and alt infos.

+Concentrate on your javascript!

 * When developing an image slider, you can concentrate on javascript only.
 * To add a custom post type, make more api endpoints.
 * You don't need develop user interface.